raphaelpreston/KnotTheory/README.md

 - a lot of problems actually arise when dealing with a twisted unknot

 - SO MUCH EASIER::::::::::::::: can model swappings, smooths, deletions using psudo switch moves

+- R1 also became R2 whoopsies

+- Doing HOMFLY intorducted needing to deal with links
 ## Credit:
 # StackOverflow
  -